-Most of the topics we touch on here is covered in more detail in The Book of PF, which was written by the same author and published by No Starch Press at the end of 2007, with a revised and updated second edition published in November 2010.
+Most of the topics we touch on here is covered in more detail in The Book of PF, which was written by the same author and published by No Starch Press at the end of 2007, with a revised and updated second edition published in November 2010, followed in October 2014 by the now-current third edition.
 The book is an expanded and extensively rewritten followup to this tutorial, and covers a range of advanced topics in addition to those covered here.

-This tutorial is in minimal-maintainence mode, in that I'll occasionally make an effort to keep the information in it up to date, but it will not expand in scope.
-For more in-depth information or topics not covered here, check the book, the PF User Guide (also known as The PF FAQ) or the relevant man pages.
-If you buy the book via The OpenBSD Bookstore, the OpenBSD project gets a slightly larger a cut.
+This tutorial is in minimal-maintainence mode (after 10 years as a work in progress), in that I'll occasionally make an effort to keep the information in it up to date, but it will not expand in scope.
+For more in-depth information or topics not covered here, check the book, the slides matching the latest tutorial session, the PF User Guide (also known as The PF FAQ) or the relevant man pages.

 If you need PF related consulting or training, please contact me for further details.
 You may want to read my Rent-a-geek writeup too.

 Under any circumstances I will urge you to interrupt me when you need to.
 That is, if you will permit me to use what I learn from your comments later, either in revised versions of this lecture or in practice at a later time.
 But first,

 This document is not intended as a pre-cooked recipe for cutting and pasting.

 Just to hammer this in, please repeat after me

 The Pledge of the Network Admin This is my network.
 It is mine or technically my employer's, it is my responsibility and I care for it with all my heart there are many other networks a lot like mine, but none are just like it.
 I solemnly swear that I will not mindlessly paste from HOWTOs.